Jyothi-0512/hackathon/README.md

 **Workflow**
 The system operates through a streamlined workflow that ensures secure and transparent distribution of program benefits.
-1.User Registration
+1. User Registration
 Users provide their personal information and undergo a verification process based on predefined eligibility criteria.
 Upon successful verification, they receive a unique authorization ID.
 The system leverages secure authentication measures to verify user identities and prevent fraud.
-2.Grocery Purchase
+2. Grocery Purchase
 Users present their authorization IDs at participating grocery stores.
 The system verifies the ID, ensuring that it is valid and that the user is eligible for program benefits.
 Once verified, the transaction is recorded on the blockchain.
-3.Transaction Monitoring
+3. Transaction Monitoring
 Government officials can access the transaction logs on the blockchain, allowing them to monitor the distribution process, track program usage, and ensure the integrity of the system.
 This provides real- time insights into program effectiveness and identifies potential irregularities.